planetlearning/planetlearning.github.io/pages/manual/treehouses.md

 ### Turn on Tor

-To activate Tor, SSH into your Vagrant.
+To activate Tor, SSH into your Vagrant `vagrant ssh prod`.
 You might need to access it as `root` by executing `sudo -s`.
 Then run `treehouses tor add 22`, `treehouses tor add 80`, `treehouses tor add 2200` and `treehouses tor notice on`.
 To view the Tor address of your machine, run `treehouses tor`, then copy and paste this address into your Tor Browser, to make sure it works; you should see a configuration page for Planet Learning, one of our other services.

 ---
 #### At the end of this section, post the code of your successful SSH terminal with tor address to the [Slack chat](http://slack.ole.org)